What to Consider When Switching Property Managers

 The key to a successful portfolio is having the right team to look after it.
 Whether you own a single investment property or several, ensuring it is managed properly is essential.

-You need to be able to find someone with a range of skills, including tenant relations, overseeing repairs, rent collection, and effective problem-solving.
+You need to be able to find a property manager with a range of skills, including tenant relations, overseeing repairs, rent collection and effective problem-solving.

 If your emails start being unanswered or your property is sitting empty for extended periods, then you’re likely to be questioning whether your current property manager is equipped for the job.
 But, is it better to stick with who you know, or is it time to make a change to a new agency?

-Kathy Brown, LJ Hooker Network Performance Manager – Property Management, said effective communication is crucial to the job of property management.
+Cathie Crampton, LJ Hooker's Head of Property Management, Australia and New Zealand said effective communication is crucial to the job of property management.

 It's not just about building a positive relationship with the landlord; property managers must also ensure open communication with tenants.
 After all, if the person renting your investment property is happy and feels respected, they are more likely to stay living there long-term.